-Offer versus serve (OVS) is an approach to menu planning and meal service that allows children to decline some of the food offered in a reimbursable breakfast, lunch, or supper.
+Offer versus serve (OVS) is an approach to menu planning and meal service that allows participants to decline some of the food offered in a reimbursable breakfast, lunch or supper.
 OVS is not allowed at snack.

-Using OVS can help at-risk afterschool programs reduce food waste and costs while maintaining the nutritional value of the meal that is served; however, the use of OVS is optional.
+Using OVS can help adult day care centers reduce food waste and costs while maintaining the nutritional value of the meal that is served; however, the use of OVS is optional.